Adding your Instagram, Facebook or Twitter widget to your WebSite X5 website is easy. Follow these steps to create your widget.

-WebSite X5 utilises HTML Code Objects to allow you to add your snippet (or any other Custom HTML code).
+As mentioned in the Overview, WebSite X5 utilises HTML Code Objects to allow you to add your snippet (or any other Custom HTML code).

 Drag the HTML Code Object on the unused row on the page.
 If there is no unused row, click on the Insert Row button at the top of the page.

 Double-click on the newly added Object to start entering your snippet.
 For this part of the tutorial we will add the Grid Display widget to show how a widget is added.
 More details regarding the other widgets will follow.

 You can set the width to any value that you want to display your widget.
 The minimum width is 50%.
 The actual displayed width will be the result of the width selected here and the width setting of the iframe in your SnapWidget snippet.